-If the proposals proceed to plan and the necessary formal arrangements are agreed between the school, the Greenshaw Learning Trust, the Department for Education and Plymouth City Council, it is expected that Sir John Hunt Community Sports College will join the Greenshaw Learning Trust on 1 September 2021.
+Subject to the necessary agreements being reached between the school, the Greenshaw Learning Trust, the Department for Education and Plymouth City Council, it is expected that Sir John Hunt Community Sports College will join the Greenshaw Learning Trust on 1 September 2021.

 The Governing Body’s decision for Sir John Hunt Community Sports College to become an academy means there will be a need for the school to defederate from Whitleigh Community Primary School.
 Whitleigh Community Primary School will continue to be a Local Authority maintained school and the schools will continue to work closely together on joint strategies and shared facilities.

 The Greenshaw Learning Trust is an established and successful multi-academy trust with eight primary and 12 secondary schools in Plymouth (Scott Medical & Healthcare College, Stoke Damerel Community College and Montpelier Primary School), South Gloucestershire, Gloucestershire, Bristol, Berkshire, Surrey and South London.